Modernising the INF-FNIEdwin Kilby2024-02-12T13:36:57+01:00

 This was recognised during the World Congress held in 2021, and a working group was created to examine and propose updates to the statutes.
 The members are Hervé Begeot and Leslie Rabuchin, the two members of the INF-FNI’s Law Council, Harald Seiss (Austria), and Edwin Kilby (UK), the INF-FNI’s vice-president (Secretary).

-The new draft includes a revised description of the purpose of the INF-FNI, updated wording in some areas (for example, “extraordinary members” become “associate members”, and “account-checkers” become “auditors”), and clarifies what should happen if things go wrong: it sets out a complaints procedure that would be overseen by the Law Council.
+A further draft was circulated in February 2024.
+It includes options for various potentially significant changes to arrangements for membership based on the work of the second working group – see below.
+It also includes updated wording in some areas (for example “account-checkers” become “auditors”), and clarifies what should happen if things go wrong: it sets out a complaints procedure that would be overseen by the Law Council.
 There’s also a new section about conflicts of interest.
 The rules for general assemblies (also known as World Congresses), which deal with elections as well as procedure for such meetings, become explicitly part of the statutes.

 The outcome of these deliberations will stand alongside the system of QR codes designed to replace stamps – see the August 2023 edition of Focus.